codeclou/docker-atlassian-jira-data-center/8.3.0/README.md

 **(2) Enable Network Forwarding (Multicast)**

-JIRA® Data Center uses [EHCache Multicast networking features](http://www.ehcache.org/documentation/2.8/replication/rmi-replicated-caching.html).
+Jira Data Center uses [EHCache Multicast networking features](http://www.ehcache.org/documentation/2.8/replication/rmi-replicated-caching.html).
 We need to enable IP Forwarding.

 On macOS® you do this with: